-The increasing amount of landscape modification by stakeholders has necessitated innovation and cost-effective methods for archaeologist to efficiently keep up with the growing pressure on cultural heritage in the landscape.
-One of the means for improving archaeological surveying, monitoring, and documenting cultural heritage in the landscape, has been given in the shape of Airborne Laser Scanning, also referred to as LIDAR (Crutchley & Crow 2009).
+The increasing amount of landscape modification by stakeholders has necessitated innovation and cost-effective methods for archaeologist to effectively keep up with the growing pressure on cultural heritage in and on the landscape.
+One of the means for improving archaeological surveving. monitoring, and documenting cultural heritage in the landscape, has been given in the shape of Airborne Laser Scanning, also referred to as LIDAR (Crutchley & Crow 2009).
 The presences of LIDAR in archaeological studies have been increasing in the last two decades (see also chapter 4).
-This is especially true within Europe due to regional and nationwide scanning campaigns for improved knowledge on the administrative landscape (Doneus & Kühteiber 2013, 32).
+This is especially true within Europe due to regional and nationwide scanning campaigns for improved knowledge on the physical landscape surrounding us for administrative and inquisitive purposes (Doneus & Kühteiber 2013, 32).
 This, in return, has given archaeologist a perfect window for complex site understanding and landscape investigations by the increased availability of remotely sensed data.
 Region and nationwide documentation by laser scanning have also given way to a wide array of scientific projects concerned with standardized and systematic documentation of cultural heritage within the landscape (e.g. Bofinger & Hesse 2011; De Laet et al. 2007; Doneus et al. 2006; Schmidt et al. 2005; Schneider et al. 2015; Trier & Zortea 2012).
 To understand the impact of LIDAR in archaeology, it is first important to understand what LIDAR is and the potential impact on archaeological mapping, documentation, and management.
 This chapter will define the layout of LIDAR data to understand the potential application of archaeological LIDAR for information extraction and detection of archaeological monuments in the landscape.